 Because of its anti-inflammatory and antibacterial properties, neem is commonly used to heal both minor wounds and longer-term conditions like eczema.
 Nimbidin, one of neem's most important constituents, suppresses inflammation.

-Neem's highest value is in the medicinal preparations made from the leaves, bark, seeds, and flowers of the tree.
+Neem shares the most of its health benefits in the form of medicinal preparations made from the leaves, bark, seeds, and flowers of the tree.
 While neem infusions are one of the most common ways to consume the plant, other concentrated forms - such as tincture, oil, and ointment - are widely used topically to soothe and heal skin ailments.

 5. Aloe (Aloe vera)